 One of the first questions many patients have is related to the cost of either procedure.
 Of course, the cost is understandably a key factor in making the final decision.

-The cost for both implant and bridge will be greatly dependent on your location.
-There are other considerations as well, which will play into your total cost for treatment.
-For instance, a bridge can replace one or more teeth, so it will depend on how many “units” the bridge spans.
+The cost of both implants and bridges will depend heavily on your location.
+There are other considerations as well that will affect your total treatment cost.
+For instance, a bridge can replace one or more teeth, depending on how many “units” the bridge spans.
 Implants may require additional procedures like bone grafts and membrane placement, and your cost will depend on how many implants you are receiving.

-The average cost for a 3-unit bridge is anywhere from $3,000 to $5,000.
+The average cost of a 3-unit bridge is between $3,000 and $5,000.
 Most insurance companies offer benefits for bridges.
 They are considered “major” coverage, and many companies offer 50% coverage on major services.
-There is a bit of fine print that can go into insurance payment for bridges, so be sure to check the specifics of your dental insurance plan.
+There is some fine print regarding insurance payments for bridges, so be sure to check the specifics of your dental insurance plan.

-The average cost for a single implant is between $3,500-$6,700.
-More and more insurance companies are offering benefits for implants.
+The average cost for a single implant is between $3,500 and $6,700.
+More and more insurance companies are offering implant benefits.
 Like bridges, they typically fall under the “major” services category.
-Keep in mind that your plan probably has annual limits on how much they will contribute, and implants usually fall outside of the yearly maximum.
+Keep in mind that your plan likely has annual limits on how much it will contribute, and implants usually exceed those limits.

 Tooth bridge vs. implant: pros and cons summary

-We’ve covered quite a bit of information talking about the pros and cons of implants and bridges.
+We have covered a significant amount of information on the pros and cons of implants and bridges.
 The two main areas of concern that most patients have are cost and effectiveness.

 FAQ